MirandaVogel/MHFactory.github.io/README.md

             width: 100%;
             background: #fcbd84;
-            position: relative; /* Make nav relative to position the gradient */ }
+            position: relative; /* Make nav relative to position the gradient */
+            padding-bottom: 3rem; /* Add some space at the bottom to make room for the stripes */ }

+        /* Gradient effect underneath buttons */
         nav::after {
             content: '';
             position: absolute;
             left: 0;
             right: 0;
-            bottom: -30px; /* Adjust based on how far down you want the lines */
+            bottom: 0; /* Position it at the bottom of the nav */
-            height: 60px; /* Overall height of the striped effect */
+            height: 60px; /* Height of the striped effect */
             background: repeating-linear-gradient(
                 to bottom,
                 #ffffff, /* White line color */